NAME: Barry “Troodie” Trood

 – In the capacity of President and GM he continued to champion both the Minor Vets and the Junior “C” vets.

-– Instrumental in building the Ontario Junior C structure and continues to serve as its Chairman in 2015.
+– Instrumental in building the Ontario Junior C structure and continues to serve as its Chair in 2015.

 – Recipient of the OLA Merv Mackenzie award as the individual who has done the most to promote lacrosse in the province in 1985.